OpenSourceEconomics/grmpy/docs/software_engineering.rst

 Software Engineering
 ====================

 We now briefly discuss our software engineering practices that help us to ensure the transparency, reliability, scalability, and extensibility of the ``grmpy`` package.
+Please visit us at the `Software Engineering for Economists Initiative <http://softecon.github.io/>`_ for an accessible introduction on how to integrate these practices in your own research.

 Test Battery
 ------------